Thyringer/zuse/README.md

 If arguments are specified by name, the order does not matter.

 The data constructor returns a tuple whose elements can then be accessed after construction.
-In addition, Kalkyl is also extremely flexible when it comes to applying functions; all arguments can be used individually (curried), as a whole in the form of a tuple, or mixed between both variants:
+In addition, Kalkyl is also extremely flexible when it comes to applying functions; all arguments can be passed individually (curried), as a whole in the form of a tuple, or mixed between both variants:

 ```nim
 i = ("123 Main St", "Springfield", "12345")